Sentry Alternative | Self-Hosted, Pay Once | Telebugs

 Want the Sentry SDK workflow without hosted billing or full self-hosted Sentry complexity?

-Read the Telebugs manual, review Sentry SDK compatibility, or get Telebugs and run it on your own server.
+Read the Telebugs manual, review Sentry SDK compatible error tracking, or get Telebugs and run it on your own server.